 National Institute for Health Research (NIHR)

-NIHR is the nation's largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.
+NIHR is the nation's largest funder of health and care research and provide the people, facilities and technology that enables research to thrive.

 Athena SWAN Silver Award